michaelrambeau/bestofjs-admin/README.md

+If you want to star the project, please check the main repository https://github.com/michaelrambeau/bestofjs-webui

 ## Bestofjs admin web application

+This is the web application used to manage http://bestof.js.org content, intended for "admin" users only.

-Web application to manage bestof.js.org content.
+This application is used to manually create:

+* Projects
+* Tags
+* Hall of Fame members

+Data is automatically updated every day by batches running from an other repository.

+### Install

-Built with KeystoneJS, from scratch, following these steps:
+Built with [KeystoneJS](http://www.keystonejs.com/) (a node.js cms and web app framework), following these steps:

 * install keystone from Github master branch (v0.4)
-* create `.env` file
+* create `.env` file to set credentials (`MONGO_URI`, `CLOUDINARY_URL` and `COOKIE_SECRET`)
 * install `dotenv` module
 * create `keystone.js` startup file
 * add models: